Mental Health Counseling

 - Evidence of oral and written expression consonant with graduate-level study

-- A statement of purpose that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.
+- A statement of purpose (400-600 words) that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.

-- An additional essay (400-600 words) that addresses the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
+- A supplemental essay (400-600 words) that addresses the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
 How do you think you would cope with this situation?

 - Two letters of recommendation from appropriate professional or academic references to aid in determining potential for work as a professional counselor